-Solar electric breadmakers are one of those wholly desirable items, in my book, but it's only for the serious greenie; of course, it works on mains too.
+Solar electric breadmakers are one of those wholly desirable items, in my book, but it is only for the serious greenie; of course, it works on mains-power too.

-You're combining two passions; the desire for healthier, delicious food, and making full use of all the gifts Mr Golden Sun brings us.
-We don't worship him like the ancient Egyptians did but, gosh, I do appreciate his light and warmth.
+You are combining two passions; the desire for nutritious delicious food, and making full use of all the gifts Mr Golden Sun brings us.
+We do not worship him like the ancient Egyptians did but, gosh, I do appreciate his light and warmth.

-It's all about becoming more self reliant, mingled with a healthy distrust of what the food industry delivers today; is it any surprise we live in a world full of cancer and autoimmune diseases?
+It is all about becoming more self-reliant, mingled with a profound distrust of what the food industry delivers today; is it any surprise we live in a world full of tumours and autoimmune diseases?

-Now, a loaf of white is pretty cheap really, but if you want decent bread you can expect to pay a royal sum; baking at home is certainly a cost-effective option.
+Now a loaf of white is pretty cheap really, but if you want decent bread you can expect to pay a royal sum; baking at home is certainly a cost-effective option.
 It costs me R6 to bake a loaf and I sell it for R45; and because no one else uses 100% flour there is no competition.
 That is about three dollars.

 What puts most folk off is how long it takes to knead and prepare a loaf; enter the modern world with its amazing machines.